-In a ceremony which also saw the club sign the Autism Alliance charter, the rooms were officially opened ahead of the 2016-17 Sky Bet League Two match against Grimsby Town by then Notts' head groundsman Trevor Hutchinson and his daughter Tyler, who has complex learning difficulties.
+In a ceremony which also saw the club sign the Autism Alliance charter, the rooms were officially opened ahead of the 2016-17 Sky Bet League Two match against Grimsby Town.

 The club launched the project after seeking advice from a number of specialists including Autism East Midlands, Rompa, the Shippey campaign and Indigo to ensure the rooms would fully meet the needs of those with complex learning difficulties.